Lubricants: The Basics

 “Tingling” or “cooling” lubricants

-Some people find warming and cooling lubricants can enhance their sexual pleasure, but it’s important to be cautious about the ingredients.
+Some people find warming and cooling lubricants and vulval oils can enhance their sexual pleasure, but it’s important to be cautious about the ingredients.
 Often the tingling effect is caused by menthol or chilli, which can be extremely damaging to the delicate tissue of the genitals.
 These lubricants can also contain all sorts of chemicals that could be detrimental to your sexual health.

 Coconut Oil